ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 illegitimate uses but also, and perhaps more importantly, all legitimate uses.
-Domain Owners can use aggregate reports to ensure that all legitimate uses of their domain for sending email are properly authenticated, and once they are, increase the severity of concern expressed in the p= tag in their DMARC policy records from none to quarantine to reject, if appropriate.
+Domain Owners can use aggregate reports to ensure that all legitimate uses of their domain for sending email are properly authenticated, and once they are, express a stricter message handling preference in the p= tag in their DMARC policy records from none to quarantine to reject, if appropriate.
 In turn, DMARC policy records with p= tag values of 'quarantine' or 'reject' are higher value signals to Mail Receivers, ones that can assist Mail Receivers